-Do you long to hear God speak to you?
-Discover six important and helpful truths about listening to God found in the Bible verse Isaiah 50:4-5.
-Hearing and listening to God in Scripture helps us to grow deeper with God as we recognize God’s voice.
+Discover what the Bible says about listening to God with six truths from Isaiah 50:4-5.
+Hearing God in Scripture helps us to develop deeper faith as we learn how to listen to God.
 Experience the benefits of listening to God when reading the Bible to accelerate your spiritual growth.
-Enjoy this updated version of one of my most read posts through the years.
-Don’t miss the giveaway at the end of this post for a great resource for learning to listen to God.
+Enjoy this updated version of one of my most read posts on how to listen to God.

 “You aren’t listening to me.”